-The Community Infrastructure Designation (CID) process is a Queensland Government planning approval process, where by Energex seeks approval of a State Government Minister to identify land for community infrastructure such as a new Power Line or Substation.
-It is important to protect land designated for community infrastructure.
+The Infrastructure Designation (ID) process is a Queensland Government planning approval process, where by we seek approval of a State Government Minister to identify land for community infrastructure such as a new power line or substation.
+It's important to protect land subject to an infrastructure designation.

-As the Department of Energy and Water form the assessing referral authority, Energex are called upon to provide the department with any technical input only, and are happy to receive pre-lodgement responses from applicants to resolve issues prior to lodgement.
+As the Department of Energy and Public Works form the assessing referral authority, we're called upon to provide the department with any technical input.
+We're happy to receive pre-lodgement responses (via our online Request for Information Form) from applicants to resolve issues prior to lodgement.